KaiNorberg/PatchworkOS/README.md

 # PatchworkOS [![License](https://img.shields.io/badge/licence-MIT-green)](https://github.com/Kaj9296/PatchworkOS/blob/main/LICENSE)

-Patchwork is a hobbyist operating system written primarily in C.
+Patchwork is a hobbyist Unix-like OS written primarily in C with a hybrid kernel.

 ***

 **Keep in mind that Patchwork is currently in a very early stage of development and that these instructions may be incomplete.**

-## Getting Started
+## Setup

 <ins>**1.
 Cloning (downloading) this repository**</ins>